Hangzhou Spark: Early years: 2019–present

 Hangzhou's first regular season OWL match was a 3–1 victory over the Shanghai Dragons on 14 February 2019, in the 2019 season.
-The Spark qualified for the both the Stage 2 and Stage 3 playoffs, but failed to reach the finals in either one.
+The Spark qualified for both the Stage 2 and Stage 3 playoffs, but failed to reach the finals in either one.
 Hangzhou struggled at the beginning of Stage 4, which was the beginning of the enforced 2-2-2 role lock by the league, after suspending their starting damage player Cai "Krystal" Shilong — an event that later led to the Spark's parent company Bilibili taking legal actions.
 The team lost their first three matches of the stage but recovered by winning their final four matches, ending the regular season with an 18–10 record and the fourth seed in the season playoffs.
 The Spark began their playoff run with a 3–4 loss to the Los Angeles Gladiators, sending them to the lower bracket.
 The team defeated the Seoul Dynasty, 4–1, in the first round of the lower bracket, followed by a 4–0 sweep over the Atlanta Reign in the second round.
 The Spark's season came to an end after a 0–4 loss to the San Francisco Shock.